 The way to organise the information in the platform is by creating locations.
 When creating them, you will be able to include all the needed information described in the previous section.

 To create each location individually, please follow these steps.
 To create them in-bulk, please follow these steps.
 Please set the area only if it is known.
 Otherwise, set the area to 1 m2, so Detect can estimate it.

 Note.
 If you have lots of buildings, you might be interested in organising them, i.e. not only creating the locations but also other entities to better organise them.
 For example, you could organise all your buildings geographically or by business model.
 This organisation is called the locations' hierarchy tree and can be created individually or in-bulk, by following the same steps as for the locations' creation.

 Link devices to locations

-Please follow this step in order to link your devices with your locations.
-The step should be performed in the locations' section of the UI or could be performed in-bulk.
+Please follow this step so that you can link your devices with your locations.
+The step should be performed in the locations section of the UI or could be performed in-bulk.

 Additional configuration steps

 You could include more information about your buildings to later filter the results provided by Detect.
 Also to complement the basic information provided in the Basic steps.
 You could, for instance, include tags for:

 - The schedule of your buildings: Compare those buildings that are open during weekends vs. those that are not.

 - Available area for solar panels: Determine the maximum area that could be used in the building to install solar panels.